Authorship of the Epistle to the Hebrews: Stylistic differences from Paul

 This stylistic difference has led Martin Luther and Lutheran churches to refer to Hebrews as one of the antilegomena, one of the books whose authenticity and usefulness was questioned.
 As a result, it is placed with James, Jude, and Revelation, at the end of Luther's canon.

 Stylistic similarities to Paul

 Some theologians and groups, such as Jehovah's Witnesses, who continue to maintain Pauline authorship, repeat the opinion of Eusebius that Paul omitted his name because he, the Apostle to the Gentiles, was writing to the Jews.
 They conjecture that Jews would have likely dismissed the letter if they had known Paul to be the source.
 They theorize that the stylistic differences from Paul's other letters are attributed to his writing in Hebrew to the Hebrews, and that the letter was translated into Greek by Luke.

+Paul is also the only Biblical author, or Jewish author of the same period, to use the analogy of "spiritual milk" negatively contrasted with "solid food" (Hebrews 5:12ff cf. 1 Corinthians 3:2ff).
+No other author treats spiritual milk negatively, with Old Testament witnesses always speaking milk in a positive sense of nourishment, while Peter employs the term "spiritual milk" as something Christians should "yearn for" in 1 Peter 2:2.
+The analogy of Christian maturity as moving from milk to meat is unique to Paul’s writing.